anushaporeddy030697/student_internship_management/README.md

 04/20/23-- Completed Literature review, need to change citations in Order and we have to add more introduction

+04/21/23-- Work on Software Development, need to mention about softwares we used

 </a></p>

 ** Manikanta Arumilli **